 The longevity of your kitchen cabinets depends heavily on the type of materials you use.
 So before you decide to undertake a refacing project, make sure you assess the available options.
 Consider how long you want your veneer to last and accompanying hardware options then choose those that suit your budget.

 Cabinet refacing is a quick and cost-effective way to give your structurally sound cabinets a new look.
 But it’s not always the best solution for all kitchens.
 Therefore, reach out to a refacing professional like us at Lumina Construction to get personalized recommendations for your needs.
+Working with licensed professionals ensures quality results and proper installation.
+Contact our experienced team to discuss your cabinet refacing project timeline and requirements.
 An expert will also advise you on the best materials to choose and give you a quote for the project.
-If you need help with cabinet refacing, reach out to us at 212-920-9163 and we’ll be happy to guide you.
+If you need help with cabinet refacing, reach out to us at 212-920-9163 or request a free quote and we’ll be happy to guide you.